ad-freiburg/qlever/README.md

 ## Research paper

-:tada: Hurrah, paper *"QLever: a Query Engine for Efficient SPARQL+Text Search"* has been accepted to [CIKM 2017](http://cikm2017.org/)!
-Fortunately the publisher allows us to publish the paper on our own homepage and **we will do so as soon as the camera-ready version is done**.
+Our paper *"QLever: a Query Engine for Efficient SPARQL+Text Search"* has been accepted to [CIKM 2017](http://cikm2017.org/) and will appear in the conference proceeding!
+Fortunately the publisher allows us to publish the paper on our [homepage](http://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf).

 The paper describes the research behind QLever, how it works, and most importantly contains an evaluation where we compare QLever to state-of-the-art SPARQL engines.
 Query times are competitive and often faster on the pure SPARQL queries, and several orders of magnitude faster on the SPARQL+Text queries.